sycarion/querquedule/Rules.md

 A four cannot be placed in the fourth row because the token would be placed on top of a token already placed on the board.
 The same is true for one of the rolled fives on the fifth row.

-Being careful to avoid placing the fours next to each or placing the fives next to each other, the player adds the token like this.
-(The second placement is shown in blue in this example.)
+Being careful to avoid placing a four next to another four or placing the fives next to each other, the player arranges their dice and places the tokens as follows. *The second placement is shown in blue for clarity*.

 ![second_placement](/home/sycarion/SparkleShare/github.com/querquedule/img/second_placement.png)